Python NumPy Split Array – Using split() Function

 6. Split() Returning ValueError

 If split() function is unable to split in an equal division it returns a ValueError: array split does not result in an equal division.
-In our example below, I am trying to split 8 elements by 5 slices which is not possible hence it returns an error.
+In our example below, I am trying to split 8 elements into 5 slices which is not possible hence it returns an error.

 # Creating an input array